-- ✓ At least 1 cup of fruits (and/or vegetables within restrictions) must be planned and offered to all age-grade groups daily. - ✓ If fruit or vegetable juice is offered, it must be 100% juice and may comprise only 50% of the fruit component offerings over the week. - ✓ Vegetables and fruits may be offered interchangeably; however, the first two cups of vegetables offered over the week must be from subgroups other than starchy.
-Alternately, starchy vegetables may be offered as an extra food and not credited towards any component if it fits within the nutrient specifications.
+- ✓ At least 1 cup of fruits (and/or vegetables within restrictions) must be planned and offered toall age-grade groups daily. - ✓ If fruit or vegetable juice is offered, it must be 100% juice and may comprise only 50% of thefruit component offerings. - ✓ Vegetables and fruits may be offered interchangeably; however, the first two cups of vegetables offered over the week must be from subgroups other than starchy.
+Alternately, starchy vegetables may be offered as an extra food and not credited towards any component ifit fits within the nutrient specifications.
 Consistency in menu planning is recommended!